vercel/next.js/docs/api-reference/cli.md

       Yarn: 1.22.17
       pnpm: 6.24.2
     npm packages:
-      next: 12.0.8-canary.14
+      next: 12.0.8
       react: 17.0.2
       react-dom: 17.0.2

 ```

-This information should then be pasted into the bug report.
+This information should then be pasted into GitHub Issues.